AMLO, the INE and provocation

 The numbers are clear, with that budget there is no way.
 We’ll see what the Supreme Court says.
 But unfortunately, I think the damage has been done.

 These are not our times when numbers, addition and subtraction, or the law matter too much.
-The polarization, the grid and the weakening —for me inexplicable— of an institute that has given Mexico confidence in its electoral processes (in addition to the only identification that everyone respects) matter.
+The polarization, the grid and the weakening – inexplicable to me – of an institute that has given Mexico confidence in its electoral processes (in addition to the only identification that everyone respects) matters.

 I think about scenarios: let’s say that the Court does not resolve, due to time or some legal mess.
 The INE could simply say: I can’t, I won’t.
 Imagine the reaction in the mornings at the Palace and in the afternoons on the networks.